Part II-What is New with Google Shopping as Free Listing Rolls out?

 - In no case, add images with logos, texts, watermarks, or any other unnecessary clutter.

 Product Identifier (GTIN):

-The GTINS are a necessity for the resellers of a product.
-To gain the even ground in the competition with other sellers, make sure the feed has appropriate GTIN.
+The GTINs(GTIN is the product barcode assigned to the product in your store) is a necessity for the resellers of a product.
+To gain even ground in the competition with other sellers, make sure the feed has appropriate GTIN.
 Google uses the product identifiers, to compare the feeds with other sellers offering the same product.

 There are several benefits apart from easy visibility when it comes to product feed optimization.